Additions and Expansions

 - Reasonably conforms and harmonizes with surroundings

-- Does not obstruct or diminish the view of adjacent property owners
+- Considers the impact on adjacent property owners

 - Located within property setbacks and does not obstruct easements